Podman for Docker Users

 REPOSITORY TAG IMAGE ID CREATED SIZE

-.
-However, Podman can import an image directly from the Docker daemon running on your machine, through the docker-daemon
+The reason why you don't see your Docker images is that Podman runs without root privileges.
+Thus, its repository is located in the user's home directory - ~/.local/share/containers.
+However, Podman can import an image directly from the Docker daemon running on your machine, through the docker-daemon transport.

-image.
+In this section, you'll use Docker to pull the hello-world image.
 Then, you'll import it into Podman.
-Lastly, you'll run the hello-world
+Lastly, you'll run the hello-world image with Podman.

 - Download and run the

-image by executing the following command:
+hello-worldimage by executing the following command:

 sudo docker run hello-world